apache/maven-wrapper/src/site/markdown/index.md

 When using an internal Maven repository manager, you have two options:

-1. Just set the correct URL to wrapper jar and Maven distro in `maven-wrapper.properties` in your project
+1. Set the correct URL to wrapper jar and Maven distro in `maven-wrapper.properties` in your project
 2. Leave the default URL in the project pointing to Maven Central and set the environment variable `MVNW_REPOURL` to your repo manager URL such as